 Erbil is quite small, hence, most sites can be reached on foot.

-Erbil’s main square is a lively place which is miles away from the stereotype you may have of Iraq.
+The best thing to do in Erbil is visiting its main square, a lively place that is miles away from the stereotype you may have of Iraq.

 This is where the Kurds meet, socialize and, basically, hang out.
 It is always crowded with all kinds of people, from kids to the local young hipsters and old men in their traditional clothes.